Stable maps to quotient stacks with a properly stable point: Abstract

 \section{Abstract}

 We compactify the moduli stack of maps from curves to certain quotient stacks $\cX=[W/G]$ with a projective good moduli space, extending previous results from quasimap theory.
-For doing so, we introduce a new birational transformation for algebraic stacks, the \textit{extended weighted blow-up}, to prove that any algebraic stack with a properly stable point can be enlarged so that it contains an open substack which is proper and Deligne-Mumford.
-We give a criterion for when a morphism of algebraic stacks is an extended weighted blow-up, and we use it in order to give a modular proof of a conjecture of Hassett on weighted pointed rational curves.
-Finally, we present some applications of our main results when $\cX$ is respectively a quotient by a torus of a proper Deligne-Mumford stack; a GIT compactification of the stack of binary forms of degree $2n$; a GIT compactification of the stack of $2n$-marked smooth rational curves, and a GIT compactification of the stack of smooth plane cubics.
+For doing so, we introduce a new birational transformation for algebraic stacks, the \textit{extended weighted blow-up}, to prove that any algebraic stack with a properly stable point can be enlarged so that it contains an open substack which is proper and Deligne-Mumford. {As a first application, we use our main theorem to construct a compact moduli stack for certain fibered log-Calabi-Yau pairs.
+We further apply our result to construct a compactification of the space of maps to $\cX$ when $\cX$ is respectively: a quotient by a torus of a proper Deligne-Mumford stack; a GIT compactification of the stack of binary forms of degree $2n$; a GIT compactification of the stack of $2n$-marked smooth rational curves, and a GIT compactification of the stack of smooth plane cubics.} In the appendix, we give a criterion for when a morphism of algebraic stacks is an extended weighted blow-up, and we use it in order to give a modular proof of a conjecture of Hassett on weighted pointed rational curves.